 Currently, friends of active gamers on Facebook are frequently deluged with requests to join in-game activities, even if the targeted users don’t play social games.
 Zuckerberg indicates that improvements to the site will result in more carefully targeted notifications, and gaming-focused invitations will be limited to active players.

 Candy Crush Saga has proven especially aggressive with its invitations, regularly and repeatedly bombing users’ Facebook feeds with unsolicited advertisements and requests for player assistance.
-Candy Crush Saga players often unknowingly annoy their Facebook friends with automatically distributed notifications, and Facebook currently offers no way to opt-out of these messages.
+Candy Crush Saga players often unknowingly annoy their

 “I actually saw this question, it was the top-voted question on my thread,” Zuckerberg explained.
 “There are some tools that are kind of outdated that allow people to send invitations to people who’ve never used a game, who have gotten invitations in the past but don’t play games on Facebook.